-If you haven’t yet heard about it, CB0301 is a topical anti-androgen that is being trialled for hair loss.
-It’s currently in phase 2 clinical testing and shows promise.
+If you haven’t heard about it yet, CB0301 (brand name Breezula) is a topical anti-androgen that is being trialled for hair loss.
+It’s just finished phase 2 dose-ranging testing and shows promise.
 So does it work?
 When will it be available?
 Let’s take a look at this exciting future hair loss treatment.

 What is CB0301?

-CB0301, or cortexolone 17a-propionate, has anti-androgenic effects when applied to the skin.
+CB0301, also referred to as Clascoterone or by its brand name Breezula, has anti-androgenic effects when applied to the skin.

 As we know, androgenetic alopecia (male pattern hair loss) is an effect of the hormone dihydrotestosterone (DHT) on hair follicles.